rsdoiel/antenna/science_and_technology.md

 date: 2025-01-08, updated: 2025-01-10, from: The Register (UK I.T.
 News)

-<h4>Crews battle to keep people, homes, science safe</h4> <p>With several major wildfires raging out of control in Los Angeles County, fire crews are risking their lives to protect people, homes, and a key NASA facility.…</p>
+<h4>Crews battle to keep people, homes, science safe</h4> <p><strong>Updated</strong>  With several major wildfires raging out of control in Los Angeles County, fire crews are risking their lives to protect people, homes, and a key NASA facility.…</p>

 <br>